 Tourists’ Attractions in Eritrea

 Asmara is Eritrea’s capital city.
-From 2017, the entire Asmara city has been listed as a UNESCO World Heritage Site.
+Since 2017, the entire Asmara city has been listed as a UNESCO World Heritage Site.
 Asmara is a city of thousands of Art Deco, futurist, modernist, and rationalist buildings.
 Some of such buildings are Fiat Tagliero Building, Teatro d’Opera, Cinema Impero, Church of Our Lady of the Rosary.
-Dahlak islands with its calm and mysterious lagoons of turquoise water, Highlands between Asmara and Massawa, Massawa city, The Gulf of Zula are popular tourists’ attractions in Eritrea.
+Dahlak islands with their calm and mysterious lagoons of turquoise water, Highlands between Asmara and Massawa, Massawa city, The Gulf of Zula are popular tourist attractions in Eritrea.

 Hotels in Eritrea